wmcadigital/wmn-design-system/src/www/pages/components/breadcrumb/index.njk.md

 - Add the modifier class <code class="wmnds-website-inline-code">wmnds-breadcrumb--mobile-app</code> to the wmnds-breadcrumb element

-You will most likely want to use this with the mobile variants of the
+You will most likely want to use this with the mobile variants of the <a href="/patterns/header-and-footer/#mobile-app-header" class="wmnds-link">header and footer patterns</a>.
-{{
-  wmndsLink({
-    text: 'header and footer patterns',
-    link: '/patterns/header-and-footer/#mobile-app-header'
-  }) | trim
-}}.

 {% endmarkdown %}

 {{